Support for parents of children with autism

 Support in education settings

 Bristol Autism Team Education Hub

-The Bristol Autism Team Education Hub support children and young people with a formal diagnosis of autism, through:
+The Bristol Autism Team Education Hub are only able to offer support for children and young people who have a formal diagnosis of autism, through:

 - early years settings

 Specialist teachers and specialist mentors give advice and support for children and young people in all educational settings, including:

 - mainstream educational settings, within Bristol and in other local authorities

 - specialist educational settings, within Bristol and in other local authorities